 Early Career Network

-The Political Studies Association (PSA) is committed to supporting the next generation of political academics through its Early Career Network.
-The PSA Early Career Network (ECN) exists to represent the interests of postgraduate students, post doctoral researchers and early career academics within the PSA.
-It opens a space that specifically addresses the interests and needs of postgraduates and early career researchers in an independent, peer-based environment; while still getting support and guidance from the Executive Committee of the PSA when required.
+The Political Studies Association (PSA) is committed to supporting the next generation of political scientists through its Early Career Network (ECN).
+The PSA ECN exists to represent the interests of postgraduate students, postdoctoral researchers and early career academics within the PSA.
+It opens a space that specifically addresses the interests and needs of postgraduates and early career researchers in an independent, peer-based environment, while still getting support and guidance from the Executive Committee of the PSA when required.

 Please select Early Career Network from the membership product dropbox when you join here.

-- Social Media - Stay in touch via the Facebook group and Twitter account.
+- Get in touch via our Twitter account.
 Social networking provides a way for members to stay in contact with one another and to seek advice from members of the community as well as to advertise events/calls for papers that may be of interest to other members.

-- e-Newsletter - ECN Members receive a monthly e-Newsletter outlining news, updates, events, and information specifically tailored to the PSA’s postgraduate and early career membership.
-You can access previous e-Newsletters here.
+- Email newsletter - ECN Members receive a quarterly email newsletter edited by our Comms Officer outlining news, updates, events, and information specifically tailored to the PSA’s postgraduate and early career membership.
+You can see the 2018/2019 newsletter archive here.

-To publicise relevant opportunities and events, please contact Jessica Smith, the ECN's Communications Officer.
+- To publicise relevant opportunities and events, via newsletter or social media, please contact Alexandra Bulat, the ECN's Communications Officer.